ybertot/coq/doc/sphinx/proof-engine/tactics.rst

 results.

-ring_simplify applies the normalization procedure described above to the terms given.
-The tactic then replaces all occurrences of the terms given in the conclusion of the goal by their normal forms.
-If no term is given, then the conclusion should be an equation and both hand sides are normalized.
+ring_simplify applies the normalization procedure described above to the @terms given.
+The tactic then replaces all occurrences of the @terms given in the conclusion of the goal by their normal forms.
+If no @term is given, then the conclusion should be an equation and both hand sides are normalized.